ua16/config-nvim/README.md

 # config-nvim

 My personal neovim config.
-Written in lua, sort of minimal in terms of packages.
+Written in lua, no longer so minimal in terms of packages.
 Uses Space keys for window/tab switching and telescope functions.

 ## packages

+- goyo
 - emmet (For html expansion)
 - telescope (assorted functions)
 - gruvbox (colorscheme)
 - rose-pine (colorscheme)
-- deoplete (for autocompletion)
+- nvim-cmp (For autocompletiono)
-- Other deoplete packages to make autocompletion work
+- Other packages to make autocompletion work
+- LSP support with lsp-zero

 These are tiny QOL packages
 - jiangmiao/auto-pairs